Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Experiments

-\textbf{Baselines.} We evaluate GDA for 2D stylized avatar generation and compare with GAN inversion and diffusion-based methods, both fine-tuned on our Bitmoji dataset.
-For GAN inversion, we use a SemanticStyleGAN \cite{Shi2021SemanticStyleGANLC} model, translating real faces into avatars by inverting them into the latent space of a fine-tuned model.
-The diffusion-based method employs Stable Diffusion 1.5 \cite{Rombach2021HighResolutionIS} fine-tuned with LoRA \cite{Hu2021LoRALA}, using BLIP-2 \cite{Li2023BLIP2BL} for avatar captioning and IP Adapter Plus Face~\cite{Ye2023IPAdapterTC} for identity conditioning.
-Both methods aim to efficiently create primary-style avatars that retain the identity of the input images.
+\textbf{Baselines.} We first evaluate GDA for image-to-avatar generation and compare with GAN inversion and diffusion-based methods, both fine-tuned on our Bitmoji dataset.
+For GAN inversion, invert real faces into the latent space of a fine-tuned SemanticStyleGAN \cite{Shi2021SemanticStyleGANLC} model.
+The diffusion baseline is a Stable Diffusion 1.5 model \cite{Rombach2021HighResolutionIS} fine-tuned with a Bitmoji LoRA \cite{Hu2021LoRALA} and BLIP-2 \cite{Li2023BLIP2BL} captions.
+At inference time, a real face is input into an IP Adapter Plus Face~\cite{Ye2023IPAdapterTC} model for identity conditioning.

 \textbf{Evaluation.} We conducted an evaluation using 100 randomly selected faces from the FFHQ dataset, assessing each method on visual quality, identity retention, and speed.
-Visual quality was measured through FID and KID scores, comparing the transformed images to the Bitmoji dataset.
-Identity retention was evaluated using ArcFace~\cite{deng2019arcface}, while speed performance was benchmarked on an Nvidia L4 GPU.
-As shown in Table \ref{tab:gda_metrics}, GDA outperforms the other methods across all metrics, achieving FID scores more than 20 points lower than those of GAN inversion and diffusion.
-Fig.~\ref{fig:gda_results} visually highlights these quality differences: GAN inversion produces avatars with limited diversity, struggling to avoid generic outputs due to challenges in generating out-of-distribution images.
+Visual quality was measured through FID and KID scores between the transformed images to the Bitmoji dataset.
+Identity retention was evaluated using ArcFace~\cite{deng2019arcface}, and speed was benchmarked on a Nvidia L4 GPU.
+As reported in Table \ref{tab:gda_metrics}, GDA outperforms the baselines across all metrics, achieving FID scores more than 20 points lower than those of GAN inversion and diffusion.
+Figure~\ref{fig:gda_results} visually highlights these quality differences: GAN inversion GAN inversion struggles to generate avatars with diverse hair styles, eye colors, and clothing.
 The diffusion approach fails to maintain a consistent style and often incorrectly introduces features like glasses, undermining both style and identity preservation.
-In contrast, GDA excels at producing avatars with a consistent style that retain key identity features such as eye color, sunglasses, and hairstyles.
-Its efficiency is noteworthy, requiring only a single forward pass through a U-Net, making it two and four orders of magnitude faster than diffusion and GAN inversion, respectively, with translations completed in under 0.1 seconds.
-Surprisingly, even though GDA uses data generated from GAN inversion for training, it produces images that are more detailed due to the learned 3D prior from the Objaverse~\cite{Deitke2022ObjaverseAU} dataset, which enhances its generalization capability.
+In contrast, GDA produces avatars that both have a consistent Bitmoji style and retain key identity features such as eye color, sunglasses, and hairstyles.
+Finally, since GDA only requires one forward pass through a UNet, it is two and four orders of magnitude faster than diffusion and GAN inversion respectively, translating images in less than 0.1 seconds.
+Surprisingly, even though GDA is trained on data generated from GAN inversion, because of GDA's Objaverse~\cite{Deitke2022ObjaverseAU} prior, the resulting images are more detailed than from GAN inversion alone.